Atri10/Quizzoria-Web/README.md

 <h1><a href="https://quizzoria.pythonanywhere.com/">Quizzoria</a></h1>

 Quzzoria is a cross platform mobile application Quiz game platform designed to provide Ad free, UI rich and amazing experience to participates and organizers.
+To know more visit our website

 ## Download Production ready APK